A nuchal cord — or a cord around the neck — is one of many things mothers-to-be fear about childbirth.

 “My first baby had her cord around her neck, it must have been around it for quite some time as I had to have an extra scan at 32 weeks because they couldn’t get a clear view of her left hand.
 She was born with her hand wrapped up in the cord too.
 Protecting herself before she was even born!” — Shauna, BellyBelly Fan

-Unfortunately in a small percent of births, a range of cord accidents do happen – and not all of them are due to a nuchal cord.
+Unfortunately, in a small percentage of births, a range of cord accidents do happen – and not all of them are due to a nuchal cord.

 “Nuchal cord alone was not considered a cause of death.
 This important cause of stillbirth has been somewhat overlooked in prior studies because of the difficulty in differentiating between harmless nuchal cords and cord conditions associated with pathophysiology leading to stillbirth.”

 When you do the maths, the likelihood of a genuine cord accident due to being wrapped around the baby’s neck, cutting off oxygen, is very small.
 In fact, it may not even be the underlying problem at all.

 There may be a visible nuchal cord, leaving everyone thinking it’s a no-brainer as to the cause of death.